-Contracts based on framework agreements may be awarded by either:
+Contracts based on Framework Agreements may be awarded by either:

-- a) applying the terms laid down in the framework agreement (where such terms are sufficiently precise) without reopening competition (direct award), or - b) where the terms laid down in the Framework Agreement are not precise enough or it may be possible to obtain improved value for money, by holding a mini competition amongst all the organisations included within the Agreement.
+- (i) applying the terms laid down in the Framework Agreement (where such terms are sufficiently precise) without reopening competition (direct award), or - (ii) where the terms laid down in the Framework Agreement are not precise enough or it may be possible to obtain improved value for money, by holding a mini competition amongst all the organisations included within the Agreement. - 8.1.3.
+Dynamic Purchasing System (DPS) - (i) A DPS must only be used where the Council is either a named participant or where the Council is a recognisable class of contracting Council under the terms of the DPS. - (ii) Contracts based on a DPS may only be awarded by holding a mini competition amongst all the organisations included within the Agreement.